 - Personal reference from a Chief Engineer in my last company

 The new approach avoids generating lots of possible causes (e.g. with a Fishbone diagram).

-Instead, it captures the detail facts regarding the symptoms and from each symptom a deduction is made about cause.
+Instead, it captures the detail facts regarding the symptoms.
+From each symptom a deduction is made.
 All these deductions are put together to arrive at the root cause.
 In other words, each deduction creates a piece of jigsaw.
-When put together, all the deductions give a picture of the root cause.
+When put together, all the deductions give a complete picture.

-This approach has been developed from experience (not abstract thinking or text books) and by learning from the causes of pitfalls of previous methods used.
+This approach has been developed from experience (not abstract thinking or text books) and by learning from the pitfalls of previous methods used.

-The new approach, used on over 100 investigations, has proven to be at least 50% quicker in getting to root cause.
-Further, it has proven to be much more robust – that is, the concluded root cause has much, much less chance of being erroneous.
+The new approach, used on over 100 investigations, has proven to be at least 50% quicker in getting to cause.
+Further, it has proven to be much more robust – that is, the conclusion has much, much less chance of being erroneous.

 Previous methods involved generating a list of possible causes.
 Then evidence was used to prove/disprove each one..
-Often the number of possible causes meant that it became unmanageable, time consuming, frustrating for the team and confusing.
-In some cases, the confusion led to the wrong conclusion as to root cause and so to a solution that did not work.
+Often the number of possibilities meant that it became unmanageable, time consuming, frustrating for the team and confusing.
+In some cases, the confusion led to the wrong conclusion as to why the problem occurred and so to a solution that did not work.
 This meant having to start all over again – time consuming, expensive and, not surprisingly, customers hated it.